connexcs/docs/docs/provider-ratecard.md

 **Delete** Delete a Provider rate card by selecting its name from the list and then clicking the trash bin icon.

+!!! warning "Before deleting a Provider Rate Card"
+    Before deleting a Provider Rate Card, we need to delete the [**Active Revision**](/provider-ratecard/#revisions-tab).

 ## Overview
 **Name** Click the name of the provider to see individual rate card and management options.
 (If a Rate Card name shows a yellow warning or red alert, these will indicate details about the card.
 It may be stale or have some sort of error.)